Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 SNCF is the national train operator of France.
 It operates all domestic trains and routes across France, as well as international services to Spain and Germany.
 There are three different types of domestic trains that operate under the SNCF banner – TGV (high-speed, full-service trains that connect the major cities in France), Intercités (usually a more frequent stopping service, but with all the amenities), and TER (regional train services with basic onboard facilities).

-ICE, AVE, INTERCITÉS and Avant classes from Berlin to Toledo
+What ICE, AVE, INTERCITÉS and Avant classes are there from Berlin to Toledo?

 Compare the different travel classes offered by ICE, AVE, INTERCITÉS and Avant when travelling from Berlin to Toledo.

-Onboard services on ICE, AVE, INTERCITÉS and Avant
+What are the onboard services on ICE, AVE, INTERCITÉS and Avant?

 Discover more about the onboard services offered on trains from Berlin to Toledo.